GPU Utilization Reporting

 For live metrics only (current configuration):

-• GPU utilization will display in node hover cards while jobs are running
+• GPU utilization will display in job modals while jobs are running

 • Metrics disappear after jobs complete